-The Company believes that its existing cash, anticipated cash from operations and funds available under the Company's 2018 Credit Agreement will be sufficient to fund its operations and anticipated capital expenditures for at least the next twelve months from the filing of this Report.
+The Company believes that its existing cash, anticipated cash from operations and funds available under the Company's Credit Agreement will be sufficient to fund its operations and anticipated capital expenditures for at least the next twelve months and thereafter.
 The Company may also seek to raise funds through the issuance of equity and/or debt securities or the incurrence of additional secured or unsecured indebtedness, including in connection with acquisitions or other transactions pursued by the Company as part of its "buy-and-build" growth strategy.